 The hand-built jig pole worked perfectly on those fish, a couple of catfish, four bass,

 several sunfish and about 70 crappie ranging up to about 1 1/4 pounds.
-Jeanmard orders the long, limber graphite rod blanks with a No. 5 or 6 tip and threads the line from the
+Jeanmard orders the long, limber graphite rod blanks with a No. 5 or 6 tip and threads the line

 Jeanmard's equipment and tactics for the Atchafalaya Basin have evolved from his constant year-round exposure.
-He

-and Mouton originally employed small shiner minnows in the basin, but switched to jigs in the early 1970s.
+He and Mouton originally employed small shiner minnows in the basin, but switched to jigs in the early 1970s.
 Since then, they have used jigs exclusively.